-When the team is working well, they are very productive.
-Meetings where this voice is being created might be the first thing to sacrifice, as they don’t appear to directly produce value for the customer.
+When the team psychological safety is high, they are very productive.
+Meetings where you try to create this voice might be the first thing you'd want to sacrifice, as they don’t appear to produce value for the customer.
 It's a false intuition to think that if you cut it, continuing to talk and iterate means you’ll be more productive.
 The faster you are traveling in a certain direction, the more important it is to stop and adjust your course; otherwise, you can easily end up way off the mark.

 It’s all about maintaining the discipline, rather than falling into the false feeling that you need to cram core work into every part of your workweek.
 Work smarter, not harder.

 🚀 If you need developer help for your project then click here for a FREE consultation.